hughobrien/zfs-remote-mirror/README.md

 ===============================
 **Update: Now with pre-built ZFS RaspberryPi image!
 Jump to the Appendix for more information.**

+**ECC Update: It's been pointed out that if ZFS detects a bad checksum while reading, it will always mark the disk as the problem, even if the real fault is a bad memory module.
+This makes *scrub* operations particularly treacherous.
+For this reason, ECC memory is really, really recommended.**

 Why pay a nebulous cloud provider to store copies of our boring, but nice to keep data?
 Old photographs, home videos, college papers, MP3s from Napster; we typically stick them somewhere and hope the storage doesn't rot.

 But we can do better.
 Magnetic storage is cheap; and our data is valuable.
 We don't need live synchronisation, cloud scaling, SLAs, NSAs, terms of service, lock-ins, buy-outs, up-sells, shut-downs, DoSs, fail whales, pay-us-or-we'll-deletes, or any of the noise that comes with using someone else's infrastructure.
 We'd just like a big drive that we can backup to, reliably, easily, and privately.